concrete5cojp/concrete5-install-shell-scripts/readme.md

 ADMIN_PASS          | "t4wbSIDuQgfy" | **IMPORTANT!** This is your concrete5's admin password.
 So make sure to change it.
 SITE_NAME           | "concrete5 demo" | concrete5 site name.
 SAMPLE_DATA         | "elemental_full" | If you want to install the blank sample data, use "elemental_blank"
+LOCALE              | "en_US" | Default locale of concrete5 when installing.
 MYSQL_USER          | "concrete5" | You need to create the MySQL User.
 MYSQL_PASS          | "concrete5" | You need to create the MySQL Password
 MYSQL_SERVER        | "127.0.0.1" | MySQL Server Address